Neurodivergent Children: Signs, Checklists, and Support for Parents

 Download Your Free Checklist

-If you are wondering whether your child may show signs of neurodivergence, a Neurodivergent Traits Checklist for Children can help you observe common differences in attention, learning, sensory processing, and emotional regulation.
-Tracking these behaviors over time may also provide helpful information when speaking with a pediatrician or specialist.
+If you’re wondering whether your child may show signs of neurodivergence, this checklist can help you observe patterns in attention, learning, sensory processing, and behavior.

-Please note: this checklist is not a diagnosis.
-For a formal evaluation, it’s important to consult a pediatrician, psychologist, or other qualified professional.
+Note: This is not a diagnosis.
+For evaluation, consult a qualified professional.

 [Download the Neurodivergence Traits Checklist for children here→]